devpro/devpro-website/docs/posts/2017-08-01-mongodb-opsmanager-centos.md

 ---
 title: MongoDB Ops Manager on CentOS
-tags: [how-to, database, nosql, automation, linux]
+tags: [how-to, database, automation, linux]
 ---

 Let's see how to install CentOS.